IDinsight/ask-a-question/docs/develop/setup.md

 ### Database

 #### Running the database on docker

-!!! warning "You need to have installed [Docker](https://docs.docker.com/get-docker/)"

 You can launch a container running PostgreSQL database and run the necessary migrations using: